Current Lab Personnel

 PRincipal investigator

-Sam Sternberg is an Assistant Professor of Biochemistry and Molecular Biophysics at Columbia University Irving Medical Center.
+Sam Sternberg is an Associate Professor of Biochemistry and Molecular Biophysics at Columbia University Irving Medical Center.
 Read more here.

 Contact Sam: shs2107[at]columbia.edu